sinlead/google-compute-snapshot/README.md

 continually and take snapshots at intervals.
 By default the interval is 21600 seconds (6 hours) but can be overridden by setting the environment variable `SLEEP`.

+Other environment variables:
-You set environment variable `FILTER` to set a filter condition as documented in [Matching on specific disks](#matching-on-specific-disks).
+ - `FILTER`: set a filter condition as documented in [Matching on specific disks](#matching-on-specific-disks).
 Otherwise all disks are snapshotted.

+ - `PROJECT`: which project to use (GCP project-id).

+ - `KEY_FILE`: path to the service account credential file.

-At the time of writing, this image is available on [Docker Hub](https://hub.docker.com/r/jacksegal/google-compute-snapshot/) as `jacksegal/google-compute-snapshot`.
+At the time of writing, this image is available on [Docker Hub](https://hub.docker.com/r/sinlead/google-compute-snapshot/) as `sinlead/google-compute-snapshot`.

 ## Usage Examples